Heslem/Bot-Evolition/README.md

 # Bot-Evolition

-This is small project for Orange PI.
+This is small project for Orange PI, and this not mistake in name.
 I want to run it on a few days, or weeks.
 Maybe in future i add neural networks.

 My code bad?
 I don't know.
 If yes, i will happy is you try to help me.